EAST RUTHERFORD, N.J. –After just one play, the tone was set.

 Before halftime, the Broncos would give the ball to the Seahawks three more times.

-“When you don’t have that many possessions to start with and then you end it with turnovers and you just cut yourself short and you get behind a good team, it snowballs,” wide receiver
+"When you don't have that many possessions to start with and then you end it with turnovers and you just cut yourself short and you get behind a good team, it snowballs," wide receiver Eric Decker said.
+"Unfortunately that's what happened to us.
+They made all the big plays.

 "You have to give credit where credit is due and they played one heck of a game."

-That snowball was picked up speed when with a little more than two minutes left in the first half Manning missed tight end
+That snowball was picked up speed when with a little more than two minutes left in the first half Manning missed tight end Julius Thomas and was picked off by safety Kam Chancellor.

 That interception eventually led to the first touchdown of the game – a 1-yard run by Seattle running back Marshawn Lynch.
 On the ensuing Broncos drive, Manning was hit as he threw a pass in the direction of Moreno and that interception led directly to a touchdown as Malcolm Smith took it all the way to the ends zone.